mascaldotfr/CoRT/deploy/README.noapi.md

 # set this to latest release !!
 V=1.35.19-2.0rc1

-# Set your domain name
-D=example.com

 cd /tmp

 # Download and extract stuff
 wget -qO- https://github.com/mascaldotfr/CoRT/archive/refs/tags/${V}.tar.gz | tar xvz

-# Make your site use CoRT's "official" API instead of a local one
+# Make your site use CoRT's "official" API instead of a local one.
+If you plan
+to run CoRT on http://localhost, you don't need to do that.

+# Set your domain name
+D=example.com
 sed -i'' 's!\(.*let frontend_with_no_api =\) .*!\1 ["'${D}'"];!'
 CoRT-${V}/js/api_url.js
 ```